saksham1598-hash/Xpanse_chatbot/README.md

 - **Interactive Chat UI**
   - Provides a text input for user queries and displays LLM answers in real time.
-  - Offers a “Use Knowledge Graph Fallback” toggle to switch between standard RAG and Graph RAG modes.
+  - Offers a “Use Knowledge Graph Fallback” toggle to invoke Graph RAG for answer generation in case Standard RAG falls short.

 - **Feedback & Observability**
   - Users can rate each response and leave comments.